Atopic dermatitis - self-care

 Medicines From Your Doctor

 You may need other prescription medicines such as barrier repair creams.
-These help to replenish the normal surface of the skin and rebuild the broken barrier.
+These help to replenish the normal surface of your skin and rebuild the broken barrier.

 Your provider may give you other medicines to use on your skin or take by mouth.
 Be sure to follow the directions carefully.